antimatter15/eigensheep/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/eigensheep.svg)
 ![PyPI - License](https://img.shields.io/pypi/l/eigensheep.svg)

-Eigensheep lets you easily run cells in Jupyter Notebooks on AWS Lambda with massive parallelism.
-You can instantly provision and run your code on 1000 different tiny VMs by simply prefixing a cell with `%%eigensheep -n 1000`.
+Eigensheep is a python package that lets you effortlessly run Jupyter Notebook cells on AWS Lambda with massive parallelism.
+To instantly provision and run your code on 1000 tiny VMs, prefix a cell with `%%eigensheep -n 1000`.

+Eigensheep takes the complexity out of installing and bundling external depencies, deploying and invoking Lambdas, and retrieving results larger than the 6mb Lambda response limit.

 ## Getting Started